Brand Shoutouts

 5. Family Ownership After 40 Years

-All five Murrell sons remain actively involved: Matt and Jim visit stores, Chad oversees training, Ben selects franchisees, Tyler runs the bakery.
+All five Murrell sons remain actively involved: Matt and Jim visit stores, Chad oversees training, Ben selects franchisees, Tyler manages bun sourcing and quality.

 What They Need To Nail As They Scale: 1.
 The Pricing Pressure Is Real